programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 ~~~
 ./neo4j-shell -file my_query.cypher
 ~~~

 Where my_query.cypher contains the Cypher query we defined above.

+> Note: On Windows machines the file will have a .bat extension.

 > You can find [another streaming example](https://tbgraph.wordpress.com/2017/04/01/neo4j-to-gephi/) online as well.